Dropout prevention programs

 - Note: This content is under review

-- Sufficient staffing and resources are necessary to create appropriate learning environments, provide counseling, and to closely monitor students.
+- Ensure that sufficient staffing and resources are available to guarantee appropriate learning environments, provide counseling, and to closely monitor students.

-- Successful programs often include a variety of components, including academic remediation and tutoring, career and technical education, case management, counseling, mentoring and advocacy, etc.
+- Include a variety of components, including academic remediation and tutoring, career and technical education, case management, counseling, mentoring and advocacy, etc.

-- Adult advocates assigned to students an improve program recruitment and retention.
+- Assign adult advocates to students to improve program recruitment and retention.

 - Include behavioral interventions and focus on problem-solving skills, instead of focusing solely on attendance monitoring.

 - Restructure classrooms to provide personalized learning environments and foster strong student-teacher relationships in order to increase student engagement and lower dropout and truancy rates.

 - Include families and community members in all aspects of the school’s operations.